-Time of Sale Information and Free Writing Prospectuses: Under the Securities Offering Reforms, the SEC clarified that issuers and underwriters in a registered offering are subject to liability under Section 12(a)(2) of the Securities Act if the information made available to investors at the time of their investment decision (the "Time of Sale Information") contains any untrue statement of a material fact or an omission of a material fact.
+Time of Sale Information and Free Writing Prospectuses

+Under the 2005 Securities Offering Reforms, the SEC clarified that issuers and underwriters in a registered offering are subject to liability under Section 12(a) (2) of the Securities Act if the information made available to investors at the time of their investment decision (the "Time of Sale Information") contains any untrue statement of a material fact or an omission of a material fact.
 Under Rule 159, any information conveyed to the purchasers after the time of sale will not be taken into account for Section 12(a)(2) liability purposes.
 Time of Sale Information typically includes the preliminary prospectus used to market the offering, as well as any additional information communicated to investors, whether orally or in writing, prior to the time that they make their investment decision.
-To provide a mechanism for allowing Time of Sale Information to be updated and fully complete, without the requirement to reprint and recirculate an amended preliminary prospectus in a U.S. registered offering, the Securities Offering Reforms allow the delivery to investors of a free writing prospectus, and the contents of any free writing prospectus will form part of the Time of Sale Information.
+To provide a mechanism for allowing Time of Sale Information to be updated and fully complete, without the requirement to reprint and re-circulate an amended preliminary prospectus in a U.S. registered offering, the 2005 Securities Offering Reforms allow the delivery to investors of a free writing prospectus, and the contents of any free writing prospectus will form part of the Time of Sale Information.

 The necessity of introducing these new rules under the Securities Act is best understood when considered in contrast to Canadian securities laws.
 In Canada, investors receive a preliminary prospectus upon which they base their initial decision to place an order to purchase securities.
 After the final prospectus has been filed and a receipt is issued for it, the underwriters will confirm the sale.
 The purchaser, however, is not legally required to proceed with the purchase and has the right to withdraw from the contract to purchase the security for two business days following receipt of the final prospectus.
 This withdrawal right gives the investor the opportunity to reconfirm or reconsider the investment decision in light of the information contained in the final prospectus.
-Accordingly, under Canadian securities laws, investors make their ultimate investment decision on the basis of the contents of the final prospectus.